 Be Cautious with Photo Uploads

 - EXIF Data: Remove this data before uploading photos to protect your location and device information.
+Consumer Reports identified problems with data privacy practices related to photo uploads, highlighting the importance of managing your EXIF data.

 - Method: On an iPhone, use the Photos app to toggle location data off before sharing.
 This simple step prevents Facebook from accessing your photo’s embedded metadata.